mattermost/docs/source/administration/upgrade.rst

 Upgrading to the Latest Version
 -------------------------------

 If you are upgrading from version 3.0 or later, these instructions apply to you.

-If you are upgrading from a version earlier than 3.0.0 but later than 2.0.0, you must first `upgrade to version 3.0.3 <../administration/upgrading-to-3.0.html>`_.
+If you are upgrading from a version earlier than 3.0.0, you must first `upgrade to version 3.0.3 <../administration/upgrading-to-3.0.html>`_.

-If you are upgrading from a version earlier than 2.0.0, you must first `upgrade to version 2.0 <../administration/upgrading-to-2.0.html>`_.

 .. _before-you-begin:

 **Before you begin**

 Read these instructions carefully from start to finish.
 Make sure that you understand each step before starting the upgrade.
-If you have questions or concerns, you can ask on the Mattermost forum at https://forum.mattermost.org/ or in the Mattermost *Peer-to-peer Help* channel at https://pre-release.mattermost.com/core/channels/peer-to-peer-help.
+If you have questions or concerns, you can ask on the Mattermost forum at https://forum.mattermost.org/.

 .. important::
   Review the :doc:`important-upgrade-notes` to make sure you are aware of any actions you need to take before or after upgrading from your particular version.